Vikash Maharaj

 Pandit Vikash Maharaj (born 1 July 1957) is an Indian sarod player.
-In his childhood, he initially learnt to play the tabla and then discovered and studied the sarod as his preferred instrument.

 Early life and background

-Vikash was born in Varanasi in 1957 into a family of musicians(Banaras Gharana).
+Maharaj was born in Varanasi in 1957.
 He was instructed on the sarod by Rajesh Chandra Moitra of the school of Indian classical Maihar gharana.
-His formal schooling was complemented by lessons from his family including his uncle Kishan Maharaj.
+His formal schooling was complemented by lessons from his family, including his uncle Kishan Maharaj.

 Music

-Vikash performs Indian classical music, jazz and crossover between Indian music and Jazz.
-He tours and participates in international crossover festivals such as the WOMAD, the Diwali festival in New Zealand or the International Leprosy Eradication Festival.
-During his tours through California, Vikash Maharaj was accompanied by his son and tabla player Prabhash Maharaj.
+Maharaj performs Indian classical music, jazz and a crossover between the two.
+He tours and participates in international crossover festivals, such as the WOMAD, the Diwali festival in New Zealand and the International Leprosy Eradication Festival.
+During his tours in California, Maharaj was accompanied by his son and tabla player Prabhash Maharaj.

-Vikash has performed with musicians such as Prabhash Maharaj, Abhishek Maharaj, Joshua Geisler, Tom Bailey, Vishal Maharaj or the German a cappella group Wise Guys.
+Maharaj has performed with musicians such as Prabhash Maharaj, Abhishek Maharaj, Joshua Geisler, Tom Bailey, and the German a cappella group Wise Guys.

-On initiation by German music journalist and author Joachim-Ernst Berendt, Vikash participated in the crossover Jazz record "Raga" in 1996.
-The work was composed by Patrick Bebelaar, and participating musicians were Patrick Bebelaar, Frank Kroll, Prabhash Maharaj and Subhash Maharaj.
-In a second cooperation with Bebelaar, Vikash Maharaj and his son Prabhash contributed to the crossover album "Point of View".
-"Point of View" was a commissioned composition by the Internationale Bachakademie Stuttgart and premiered in Stuttgart in 2001.
+Initiated by German music journalist and author Joachim-Ernst Berendt, Maharaj participated in the crossover jazz record "Raga" in 1996.
+The work was composed by Patrick Bebelaar, and featured musicians Patrick Bebelaar, Frank Kroll, Prabhash Maharaj and Subhash Maharaj.
+In a second collaboration with Bebelaar Maharaj and his son contributed to the crossover album "Point of View", a composition commissioned by the Internationale Bachakademie Stuttgart which premiered in Stuttgart in 2001.